Pantropy

 Pantropy is a hypothetical process of space habitation or space colonization in which, rather than terraforming other planets or building space habitats suitable for human habitation, humans are modified (for example via genetic engineering) to be able to thrive in the existing environment.

-The term was coined by science fiction author James Blish, who wrote a series of short stories based on the idea (collected in the anthology The Seedling Stars).
+The term, meaning 'changing everything', was coined in 1942 by science fiction author James Blish, who wrote a series of short stories based on the idea (collected in the anthology The Seedling Stars).
+This was also the year when the term terraforming was coined, an alternative to pantropy, but sometimes envisioned as substituted by pantropy.

+Critically, some form of pantropy, particularly as a means for labour, has been analyzed as potentially exiling people by limiting them to extraterrestrial environments.
+Despite suggestions that humans should live and reproduce extraterrestrially to safeguard its survival in case of planetary extinction, it has been questioned whether a significantly-altered or mutated human living extraterrestrially would still fulfil the purpose of survival of the human species alongside culture, knowledge and intellect.